robsonklima/angular-playground/README.md

 Angular Playground.
 Here we are playing around!
-Dont get it serious!
+Dont get it seriously!